frc868/houndscout-2024/README.md

 1. Create a .env file and enter the following to connect the database to your server:
 DATABASE_URL="postgresql://postgres:postgres@localhost:5432/postgres"
 2. Run "npm install" in the terminal to install all necessary frameworks.
-3. Run "npx prisma generate" in the terminal to create the database.
+3. Run "npx prisma migrate dev" in the terminal to create the database.
+Any name will do.
 3. Run "npx prisma studio" to open Prisma Studio.
 4. Create a row in Server.
 5. Create and fill in 6 Heartbeats, each set to a different station.
 Connect each of these to the Server you created.
 6. Create an Event, enter something in the "code" column, and connect it to the Server.
 7. Create a Team and connect it to the Event.
-8. Create a Match and connect it to the Server and the Event.
 9. Use the Command Palette to rebuild the database.

 Finally, run the development server: